onqtam/headjack/src/competition.md

 </div>

 <!--

+Order of data determined by the URI as a line

 Value capture potential as a line

+discoverability

+names are worthless if they aren't in URIs pointing to documents

 The winner take all singleton is the easiest mentally

 having everything from a user in a tree with a root hash - easier replication